 Aihua Hu, NP-C

-Born in Guangxi, a southwestern region of China known for its scenic rivers and hills, Nurse Practitioner Aihua Hu moved to the U.S. at an early age, and traveled regularly back to her hometown for education and family.
-She is proud to be a Bay Area local, having lived in diverse communities across the San Francisco Bay Area.
+Born in Guangxi, a southwestern region of China known for its scenic rivers and hills, Nurse Practitioner Aihua Hu moved to the U.S. at an early age, and frequently traveled back to her hometown for education and family.
+She also proudly regards the Bay Area as her home, having lived in diverse communities across all corners of the Bay.

-Her healthcare experience spans nearly fifteen years in a variety of settings, including community health clinics, an eating disorder center and a medical weight management organization.
-Ms. Hu is grateful to have learned so much from the patients and families she cared for.
-Her clinical practice is grounded on the notion of treating the whole patient and understanding the dynamic balance of internal and external factors affecting a patient's body and mind.
+Aihua's healthcare experience spans over fifteen years in a variety of settings, including community health clinics, an eating disorder center and a medical weight management organization.
+Her clinical practice is grounded on the notion of treating the whole patient and understanding the dynamic balance of internal and external factors affecting the body and mind.

 Back to top